 Please let us know if you have decided to include the Gardens in your Will so we can thank you personally.

-You can do this by phoning our Development Branch on (03) 9252 2493 and advising our staff of your decision, or by notifying us by using the form opposite.
+You can do this by contacting our Foundation Branch on 03 9252 2303 and advising our staff of your decision, or by notifying us by using the form opposite.

 The names of all bequestors are kept in confidence, as are any details that you make available to us.